-Provides a broad, clinical understanding of group development, dynamics, and counseling theories.
+Provides a broad clinical understanding of group development, dynamics, and counseling theories.
 Group leadership styles are discussed in addition to basic and advanced group counseling methods and skills.
-Several different approaches to conducting group counseling are reviewed.
+Reviews several different approaches to conducting group counseling.
 Cultural/ethical issues and limitations are also discussed.